rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 	}
 }
 ```
 `interval` is configurable and must be set to a [Go duration string](https://pkg.go.dev/maze.io/x/duration#ParseDuration).
 In the example above, rqlite will check every 5 minutes if an upload is required, and do so if needed.
 You must also supply your Access Key, Secret Key, S3 bucket name, and the bucket's region.
-The backup will be stored in the bucket at `path`.
+The backup will be stored in the bucket at `path`, which should also be set to your preferred value.
 Leave all other fields as is.

 ### Other configuration options
 If you wish to disable compression of the backup add `no_compress: true` to the top-level section of the configuration file.
 The configuration file also supports variable expansion -- this means any string starting with `$` will be replaced with that [value from Environment variables](https://pkg.go.dev/os#ExpandEnv) when it is loaded by rqlite.